Athienou

 people.
 Since 1990, it has been home to Davidson College's Athienou Archaeological Project.
 The town's city hall includes a museum of local history and culture that was established in 2008.

 Toponymy

 It is considered by many, that the name of the village Athienou, derived from the ancient Greek word, "Atta" (Greek: Αττα) or "Atha" (Greek: Αθθα), meaning large rock, which characterized the rocky land of the village.

 According to another theory, the name derives from a Lusignan called Étienne, who lived in the area, and the people who lived in the village were mentioning his house as "Etienne's Place" (Greek: "Στου Ετιένου", stou etiennou), and in later years that changed into Athienou.

 History

 It has been a settlement since Middle Bronze Age.
 In ancient time, the town Golgoi [el] existed near modern Athienou.

+Golgoi was traditionally said to have been founded by Golgos from Sikyon in the Peloponnese.
+This link is reinforced by an archaic limestone relief discovered at the site and now housed in the Metropolitan Museum of Art in New York.
+The relief depicts a Chimaera, a symbol associated with Sikyon and featured on its coinage.